bitlogik/pyWalletConnect/README.md

 ## Interface methods of WCClient

+`WCClient.set_wallet_metadata( wallet_metadata )`
+Class method to set the wallet metadata as object (v2).
+See WalletConnect standard for the format.
+Optional.
+If not provided, when v2, it sends the default pyWalletConnect metadata as wallet identification.

+`WCClient.set_project_id( project_id )`
+Class method to set the WalletConnect project id.
+This is mandatory to use a project id when
+using WC v2 with the official wafu bridge relay.

 `WCClient.from_wc_uri( wc_uri_str )`
-Create a WalletConnect wallet client from a wc v1 or v2 URI.
+Create a WalletConnect wallet client from a wc v1 or v2 URI. (class method constructor)
 *wc_uri_str* : the wc full EIP1328 URI provided by the Dapp.
 You need to call *open_session* immediately after to get the session request info.